 - Learn from outside industries: Look to other industries, such as entertainment, technology, and marketing, to learn about trends and best practices you can apply to the sports industry.

 - Learn about digital media: Learn about digital media and the ways it’s changing the way fans consume sports content.
-It will help you to understand how to create, distribute, and monetize sports content in the digital age.
+It will help you to understand how to create, distribute, and monetize health and fitness ad campaigns in the digital age.

 - Learn from successful professionals: Seek out successful professionals in the sports industry and learn from their experiences.
 Ask them about their career paths, the challenges they faced, and the strategies they used to overcome them.